dariocc/repo-chores/Docs/double-entry-bookkeeping.md

-# Double Entry Bookeeping Like a ~~Pro~~ Dev
+# Double Entry Bookkeeping Like a ~~Pro~~ Dev

-Tracking expenses is not one of my favourite activities, but I do enjoy making some sense of where money is being spent at.
+Tracking expenses is not one of my favorite activities, but I do enjoy making some sense of where money is being spent at.

 Recently I discovered [ledger](https://www.ledger-cli.org) which is a double